prominenceai/deepstream-services-library/docs/proto-lib-azure.md

 * `<device-id>` =  name (string) to identify the new device
 * `<hub-name>` = the hub-name you used when you [Setup an Azure IoT Hub Instance](setup_an_azure_iot_hub_instance) above.

-Verify the device identity creation with the following command.
+Verify the device creation with the following command.
 ```bash
 az iot hub device-identity list --hub-name <hub-name>
 ```